The Most Extravagant Hotels in Dubai You Can Actually Book

 Jumeirah Al Qasr Royal Suite Traditional Arabian Palace Style $6,500+

-Preventing Luxury Disappointment
+Preventing Disappointment

 The most frequent error is ignoring the "half-board" or "full-board" traps in ultra-luxury settings.
 In high-end Dubai hotels, a "buffet" is rarely what you want.
 Instead, verify if your suite includes Dine Around credit, which allows you to eat at Michelin-starred venues like Dinner by Heston Blumenthal or Ossiano without a fixed menu.